pinnaculum/iraty/README.md

 easily be puslished to IPFS.
 Because YAML enforces indentation, the structure of your documents is easy to read and this lets you concentrate on the content.

+*If you think that using bits of YAML to create websites is insane and totally stupid, you'll feel right at home here.*

 # Install

 You only need python3.
 Install from the latest released wheel using pip: